Vizzuality/MapAcademy/_posts/introduction/2013-12-20-intermediate-mapping.markdown

 	</ul>
 </div>
 <div class="margin20">
 	<p>All students will be expected to have completed <a href="online-mapping-for-beginners/">Online Mapping for Beginners</a> prior to taking part in this course.
-Expect to begin right where <b>Online Mapping for Beginners</b> left of and so you should have the two required datasets imported and ready to map on your account.</p>
+Expect to begin right where <b>Online Mapping for Beginners</b> left off.
+You should have the two required datasets in your account and ready to map!</p>
 </div>